→ Go to project list (Updates to the progress of each project are made on 2/15, 5/15, 8/15 and 11/15)

 Public Health and Medicine

 Of the eight United Nations (UN) Millennium Development Goals (MDGs) put forward in 2000, three are related to health, hygiene and medicine.
 This shows that improving the health care environment and promoting healthy personal development are urgent issues in developing countries.
 UN announced the launch of the Sustainable Development Goals (SDGs) in 2016, and put all health-related subjects in Goal 3: Ensure healthy lives and promote well-being for all at all ages.
 To echo these subjects, the TaiwanICDF will cooperate with training institutions in Taiwan and work to meet the needs of our partner countries in accordance with Taiwan’s medical expertise, assisting partners to build capacity through a diverse approach toward health, hygiene and medical projects.
-These kinds of programs are including Healthcare Personnel Training Program(Terms of program), Strengthening the Management of HIV/AIDS, Tuberculosis and Hypertension among Mobile Populations in Southern Africa Project, Control and Prevention Program for Intestinal Parasites in São Tomé and Príncipe, Health Information Management Efficiency Enhancement Project in Paraguay and Capacity Building Project for the Prevention and Control of Chronic Renal Failure in Belize(Terms of training).
+These kinds of programs are including Healthcare Personnel Training Program(Terms of program), Strengthening the Management of HIV/AIDS, Tuberculosis and Hypertension among Mobile Populations in Southern Africa Project, Control and Prevention Program for Intestinal Parasites in São Tomé and Príncipe, Health Information Management Efficiency Enhancement Project in Paraguay and Capacity Building Project for the Prevention and Control of Chronic Renal Failure in Belize, and so forth(Terms of training).

 Permanent medical missions are deployed in partner countries where medical resources are especially scarce.
 Taiwanese medics based at these missions work with local hospitals and clinics to improve health care systems and associated processes, in order to redress their chronic lack of medical human resources.